project-gemmi/gemmi/docs/analysis.rst

   ...
 G.add_edge(bond.id1.atom, bond.id2.atom)  # ignoring bond type
   ...

-To show a quick example, let us count automorphisms of SO3:
+To show a quick example of working with the graph, let us count automorphisms of SO3:

 .. doctest::
   :skipif: networkx is None